General Motors New Zealand

-General Motors New Zealand Limited (formerly named Holden New Zealand Limited from 1994 until 2020), is a subsidiary of General Motors that distributes GM' motor vehicles, engines, components and parts in New Zealand.
+General Motors New Zealand Limited, formerly Holden New Zealand Limited, is a subsidiary of General Motors that distributes GM' motor vehicles, engines, components and parts in New Zealand.

 This company was incorporated on 4 January 1926 to build and operate a local assembly plant in New Zealand.
 It was General Motors' first owned, not leased overseas plant.
-The plant began with the assembly of American GM vehicles – Chevrolet, Pontiac, Buick, and Oldsmobile, followed by British Vauxhalls five years later.
+The plant began with the assembly of American GM vehicles – Chevrolet, Pontiac, Buick and Oldsmobile, followed by British Vauxhalls five years later.
 Following World War II, British sourced Vauxhalls continued to keep the plant running together with limited numbers (restricted by currency shortages) of Chevrolets and Pontiacs.
 Buick and Oldsmobile were dropped.
-In the late 1950s the Vauxhall, Chevrolet, and Pontiac cars began to be replaced with Australian-sourced Holden vehicles and the move to the Holden brand was completed in the 1970s.
+In the late 1950s the Vauxhall, Chevrolet and Pontiac cars began to be replaced with Australian-sourced Holdens and the move to the Holden brand was completed in the 1970s.

 The assembly of vehicles ended in 1990 and thereafter the business became a distributor of complete imported GM vehicles and spare parts, mainly from Australia and Korea.
 General Motors began withdrawing from right-hand drive markets in 2017, leaving the United Kingdom, Japan, India and Thailand over the next three years.

 With Holden new-car sales in its home country nose-diving to just 4.1 per cent of the Australian market by the end of 2019, General Motors announced on 17 February 2020 that it would be retiring the Holden brand and pulling out of the last remaining right-hand-drive markets.
-They also announced that GM's right-hand-drive assembly plant in Thailand had been sold to Chinese automaker Great Wall Motor.
+It also announced that GM's right-hand-drive assembly plant in Thailand had been sold to Great Wall Motor.

-As of 2022 General Motors New Zealand consists of three business groups, GM Specialty Vehicles (GMSV), Isuzu Trucks, and Holden Aftersales.
+As of 2022 General Motors New Zealand consists of three business groups, GM Specialty Vehicles (GMSV), Isuzu trucks, and Holden Aftersales.

 Assembly plants

 Petone

-The Petone assembly plant opened in 1926 and the first New Zealand-assembled Chevrolet appeared on 31 August that year.
-Four months later their first Pontiac was assembled and Buicks followed a month after that.
+The Petone assembly plant opened in 1926 and the first New Zealand assembled Chevrolet appeared on 31 August that year.
+Four months later its first Pontiac was assembled and Buicks followed a month after that.
 Oldsmobiles were added to the range in 1928.
 Vauxhalls first came off the line on 9 May 1931 and they were soon followed by Bedford trucks.
 The plant was expanded in 1938 and again in 1939 and production diversified to include Frigidaire refrigerators and freezers, Frigidaire's parent company was owned by GM from 1919 to 1979.
-By the outbreak of war in 1939 there were almost six acres under one roof.
+By the outbreak of World War II in 1939 there were almost six acres under one roof.
 Wartime output included munitions and Universal Carriers as well as many other smaller products.
 Post-war Chevrolet production began in early 1947 but for some decades new car numbers were severely limited by government controls.

-Although from March 1980 it made all the spark plugs for General Motors' production in Australia as well as New Zealand the Petone plant was sold in September 1984 to improve overall business efficiency.
+Although from March 1980 it made all the spark plugs for General Motors' production in Australia as well as New Zealand the Petone plant, GM announced plans to close the Petone plant in 1983, with the loss of 270 jobs.
+It was sold to ASC Flowers for use as a warehouse, with the sale being completed by September 1984.